'Solemn undertaking': Historic Trump impeachment hearing underway with first witnesses

 Advertisement

-Taylor and Kent will testify together at the hearing, which began at 10 a.m.
-ET, telling House investigators what they know about Trump's actions, including a July phone call with President Volodymyr Zelensky that ignited the inquiry.
+Taylor and Kent will testify publicly together at the hearing, telling House investigators what they know about Trump's actions, including a July phone call with President Volodymyr Zelensky that ignited the inquiry.

+House Intelligence Committee Chairman Adam Schiff, D-Calif., gives an opening statement during the first public hearings as part of the impeachment inquiry into President Donald Trump on Nov.
+13, 2019 in Washington, DC.
+(Photo by Saul Loeb - Pool/Get

-After opening statements, Schiff and ranking member Devin Nunes, R-Calif., or their designees, will each get up to 45 minutes of questioning.
+After opening statements, Schiff and Nunes, or their designees, will each get up to 45 minutes of questioning.

 Afterward, there will be 5-minute rounds of questioning alternating between Republican and Democratic members of the committee.